Mitigating optimistic bias in entropic risk estimation and optimization: Bias mitigation using bias-aware parametric bootstrapping

 The natural approach for fitting the parameters $\btheta$ of a GMM is to use MLE, typically achieved via the Expectation-Maximization (EM) algorithm \citep{Dempster_Laird_1977}.
-The following example demonstrates that with limited samples, if step 2 of Algorithm~\ref{bootstrap_with_GMM} utilizes the Expectation-Maximization algorithm to fit a GMM, the estimate will still underestimate the true risk.
+The following example demonstrates that with limited samples, if we use the EM algorithm to fit a GMM, the underestimation persists even for large sample sizes.
+Note that the true loss distribution assumed in the following example does not satisfy Definition \ref{def:lighter-than-gauss}, and thus the theoretical results do not apply.